MoaazAtik/Pouch/README.md

  - Utilize the **Search** Field at the top to swiftly locate specific notes by title or content.
  - Tap on the **Sorting** Button at the right of the search field to open a pop-up menu for sorting notes alphabetically or by creating/editing time in ascending or descending order.
  - Tap on any note to **view** its details or make **edits**.
+ - Easily remove a note by swiping it to the left.
+ - Restore a recently removed note by tapping on the **Undo** button in the **Snackbar** that is shown temporarily after removing a note.

 <br>